MiguelLaura/screenshot/README.md

                         'cookie'
   --cookies, -c         get cookies from chrome (won't work for Facebook, Twitter).
 Not compatible with 'authenticate_folder' --throttle THROTTLE, -t THROTTLE
-                        time to wait (s) between accessing to an other URL.
+                        time to wait between accessing to an other URL.
 Defaults to 0
 ```